SarahBass/ClockfacePomeranianFitBit/README.md

 The art already existed from another project - ABC Pup for Android App, so I just resized a snapshot of a scene to a 300 x 300 pixel area.

+You can see more of my art at https://www.instagram.com/puppyvector/?hl=en although I have to say, most people are not a fan of the designs, but hey- I'm not an artist!
+Give me a break.

 Adds a png background, time, steps, battery life.
 Updates every second (unfortunately this is the most accurate Fitbit can get without draining battery).